Mental Health Care/Addiction

 • If it recommends your participation, the psychology department will make the assignment via computer.

-• The pharmacy, which is under the authority of the medical team (a different division), After a person is screened and approved, it is up to the pharmacy (medical services) is then charged with dispensing the medication.
+• The pharmacy, which is under the authority of the medical team (a different division), then will dispense the medication.
 And this is when the process seems to be stalling for many people.

 The first action to take if you have been screened and recommended, but are not receiving the medication is to go to mainline and have a polite conversation with the Health Services Administrator (HSA).
 If this produces no results, talk to the Associate Warden for Operations.
 (Note, though, that the next-in-line might vary, since wardens may assign their AWs as they see fit.)